ashish10alex/system-setup/README.md

 Now open `~/.vimrc` and run `:PlugInstall`.
 Watch my [youtube video](https://www.youtube.com/watch?v=Cs4MBcEUrMk) on how to get started with setting up this theme
 <b>Note</b> - Current version has arrow keys disabled in the `normal mode `for me to get used to `j, k, h, l` navigation.

-I personally use [vim-one](https://github.com/rakr/vim-one) color scheme on my MAC OS with some [changes](https://github.com/ashish10alex/system-setup/blob/main/one.vim) to the deafult color scheme file.
+I personally use [vim-one](https://github.com/rakr/vim-one) color scheme on my MAC OS with some [changes](https://github.com/ashish10alex/system-setup/blob/main/one.vim) to the default color scheme file.
 I use the default [one-half](https://github.com/sonph/onehalf) color scheme for Ubuntu.
 To make changes in the colorscheme use [this reference](https://jonasjacek.github.io/colors/) which has the list of 256 Xterm colors and make changes to colorscheme files which should be located in the following directories after you have ran the initial installation commands.

 [vim-one](https://github.com/rakr/vim-one) color scheme file (Mac OS)
 ```